maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

     git clone git@github.com:maxxiimo/base-css.git

 Setting up our CSS is pretty straightforward.
 Basically, all you have to do is copy and merge into your project the cloned files and subfolders exactly as they are laid out, in their entirety.

-If you followed the Compass set up the only file that will be replaced is `application.css.scss`.
+NOTE: If you followed the Compass set up the only file that will be replaced is `application.css.scss`.

 Your stylesheet file structure should end up looking like this: